VertebrateResequencing/wr/.docs/nextflowstd/prompt.md

 - All Nextflow process commands are wrapped unconditionally — no opt-in config.
 - During `--follow`, output is displayed once when a job transitions to complete (not on every poll, not incrementally).
-- `nextflow status --output` prints stdout then stderr, each labeled with `[processName (index)]` headers.
+- `nextflow status --output` prints stdout then stderr using the shared D2/D3 formatter: single-line content stays inline with the label, while multi-line content uses a header line with 2-space-indented content below.
 - Empty or missing `.nf-stdout`/`.nf-stderr` files are silently skipped.
 - Single-instance processes omit the index: `[processName]` not `[processName (0)]`.
 Multi-instance processes include it: `[processName (1)]`.
 - `--output` requires `--run-id`; error if used without it.
-- Multi-line output uses a header line on its own, with content indented below.
+- Single-line output uses `[processName] content`; multi-line output uses a header line on its own with content indented below.
 - Output files are truncated at 1 MB per file to guard against huge output.
 - Process name and instance index are extracted from the job's RepGroup using the existing parseNextflowRepGroup() function.